-If you have low back problems, try lifting just your upper body off the mat and keeping your lower body stationary
+- If you have low back problems, try lifting just your upper body off the mat and keeping your lower body on the ground

-Froggers: keep your knees wide and your feet together, squeeze your glutes and lift your knees as high as you can.
+- Keep your knees wide and your feet together, squeeze your glutes and lift your knees as high as you can

 Here’s the written workout without photos: